roytang/blog/content/post/2007/12/pack-rat-mentality.md

 So, am I too much of a packrat?
 I dunno, like I said I know people who have loads more stuff on CDs/DVDs than I do, and they've never watched them all.
 At least I've managed to consume at least 90% of the stuff I archive.
 I guess it's a geek thing, to want to have access to "historical data" and stuff.
 Organizing all of it is probably a geek thing too.
 Heck, I'm trying to think of a way to have everything be searchable.

 I'm considering buying something like a 250 GB external and just using that as a backup.
 Eventually it would run out, but by then something like 1 TB drives might be common enough.
-Tempting&#8230;
+Tempting...

 ## Comments